 Preheader: Here’s everything you need.

-This one can also be part of the alternative holiday calendar.
+This one can also be part of your alternative holiday calendar.

 If your business sells houseplants, pots for them, or things related to gardening in general (soils, seeds, fertilizers for home gardeners, grower pots, etc.), you’ve got a reason to send an email.